 If you have taken your IELTS tests and at a later point you would like your scores to be sent to an additional organisation, you can do so by contacting your test centre and request this to be done for a minimal fee.

 Having a good IELTS general training or even an Academic test score can also help in other areas of your career, apart from using it to migrate to an English-speaking country.
 Many companies across the globe, also require a certain level of English language skills and proficiency.
-Therefore something as simple as showcasing a good band score on your Linkedin can help with securing positions at reputable companies
+Therefore something as simple as showcasing a good band score on your Linkedin profile can help with securing positions at reputable companies.

 What Can You Do If You Have Not Achieved Your Required Band Scores?

 If you have not scored well enough then you have a few options, the first of which is getting your test remarked.
 This can be done for another additional fee at the British Council or IDP education, depending on who you booked you booked your test with.
 However, it is important to note that the changes in scores will not be very drastic, maybe the difference between a half-band or so.
 Therefore the option of remarking should only be considered in genuine cases where you have just barely missed your required IELTS score.

 You will probably not see a score change.
 Instead of asking for a re-score, the smarter thing to do is to spend that money on a course and use it to learn strategies that will guarantee you a better score next time.

 It is quite normal for students to underestimate the difficulty of the IELTS exam and this is the reason that most test-takers don’t get the score they need the first time.
 In this case, you should use this as an opportunity to learn from your mistakes.
 Try to improve your preparation for the next time you take the test, especially in the test section you scored most poorly in.

 Take a good and honest look at your previous preparation methods and schedule to determine how you can improve upon these areas.

 I believe the easiest and stress-free way to do this is to find an IELTS teacher, who can help you identify your weaknesses and help you to improve in these areas